-A) The people of the roadside stand pled that some pollished city traffic should stop by and buy their goodies so that they could make some money to improve their livelihood.
+A) The people of the roadside stand pled that some polished city traffic should stop by and buy their goodies so that they could make some money to improve their livelihood.

 Q. 3.
 The government and other social service agencies appear to help the poor rural people, but actually do them no good.
 Pick out the words and phrases the poet uses to show their double standards.

-A) The poet uses the word ‘greedy good-doers’, ‘beneficent beasts of prey’ and ‘enforcing benefits that are calculated’ to show their double standards.
+A) The poet uses the words ‘greedy good-doers’, ‘beneficent beasts of prey’ and ‘enforcing benefits that are calculated’ to show their double standards.

 Q. 4.
 What is the ‘childish longing’ that the poet refers to?
 Why is it in vain?

 A) The poet refers to the desireful longing of the stall owners for some city folk to stop by and give them an opportunity to make some money.
 But their waiting is vain because the cars just pass by without thinking of the hope of these poor deprived people.
 If at all they stop, it is to ask the way or to take turn or complain about the signs.

 Q. 5.
 Which lines tell us about the insufferable pain that the poet feels at the thought of the plight of the rural people?